Dwight-Englewood/0207-Velocity-Vortex/README.md

 On the gamepad
 * Sticks and triggers output doubles

-* Buttons output boolean values
+* Buttons outpu:qt boolean values